boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

 end
 ```

 As an alternative, you may set individual environments to use different adapters.
-For example, to configure your development environment to use the `:inline` adapter and production to use `:sidekiq`
+For example, to configure your development environment to use the `:inline` adapter and production to use `:sidekiq` (though note that the `:inline` adapter will cause all background jobs to be executed in the foreground, which will greatly slow down your development instance)

 *config/environments/development.rb*
 ```
 config.active_job.queue_adapter = :inline
 ```

 *config/environments/production.rb*
 ```
 config.active_job.queue_adapter = :sidekiq
 ```

-## Hyrax Queue Name(s)
+## Queue name(s)
-Hyrax uses a queue for handling ingest work.
-In many of the Job classes in `app/jobs` you will see the queue declaration as:
+Sufia uses a specific queue for handling ingest work.
+In many of the job classes in `app/jobs` you will see the queue declaration as:

 ```
 class CreateWorkJob < ActiveJob::Base
-  queue_as Hyrax.config.ingest_queue_name
+  queue_as CurationConcerns.config.ingest_queue_name
 ```
-`Hyrax.config.ingest_queue_name` will [default](https://github.com/projecthydra-labs/hyrax/blob/fbad19844543c112c13458375554ccee4c6fbebb/lib/hyrax/configuration.rb#L119) to `:default` unless otherwise specified.
-If you want to change the queue name for ingest, you can set the queue name to the value of your choice in `config/initializers/hyrax.rb` by uncommenting the following line and setting to your choice:
+`CurationConcerns.config.ingest_queue_name` will [default](https://github.com/projecthydra/curation_concerns/blob/1be404f895c71292ed2614d26022c36b964a9b3b/lib/curation_concerns/configuration.rb#L139-L144) to `:default` unless otherwise specified.
+If you want to change the queue name for ingest, you can set the queue name to the value of your choice in `config/initializers/curation_concerns.rb` by uncommenting the following line and setting to your choice:

 ```
 # ActiveJob queue to handle ingest-like jobs